The Best Dubrovnik Itinerary: How to Spend Three Days in Dubrovnik

 Take a Game of Thrones Tour

-Double-check to see whether your tour includes Lokrum Island or not.
-Lokrum Island is where you can sit on the Iron Throne.
-But getting there takes so much time and effort that most tours stick to the mainland.
+Double-check to see whether your GoT tour includes Lokrum Island or not.
+Lokrum Island is where you can sit on the Iron Throne and was the filming location for Qarth.
+But getting there takes more time and effort that most Game of Thrones tours stick to the mainland.

-This tour is a mainland tour that covers most of the interesting sites — and lets you upgrade to a bonus visit to the palace gardens in Trsteno, outside the city.
+This Dubrovnik Game of Thrones tour covers most of the interesting sites on the mainland — and lets you upgrade to a bonus visit to the palace gardens in Trsteno (which served as the palace gardens for King’s Landing), outside the city.

 How much time do you need on a Game of Thrones tour?
-Most take around two to three hours, and they’re usually timed to avoid the hottest time of day.
-I actually recommend doing this in the late afternoon if you can, because you can get the most beautifully lit shots of the Old City from Lovrijenac Fortress.
+Most tours take around two to three hours, and they’re usually scheduled to avoid the hottest time of day.
+I actually recommend doing a tour in the late afternoon if you can, because you can get the most beautifully lit shots of the Old City from Fort Lovrijenac.

 Time for a beach break!

-Like I keep saying, this is important in Dubrovnik!
+Like I keep saying, relaxing by the water is important in Dubrovnik!
 Give yourself a break from the heat and the crowds and enjoy that bright blue water.

 If you’re only going to one bar in Dubrovnik, make sure it’s Buža Bar.

-Buža Bar is a VERY cool spot — a bar carved out of rocks on the edge of the Old City overlooking Lokrum Island!
+Buža Bar is a VERY cool spot — a bar carved out of rocks on the edge of the Old Town overlooking Lokrum Island!
 (You probably saw it from above while walking the walls yesterday.)
-Early evening, or sunset, is the best time.
-Temperatures are getting cooler and you get to see the colors change.
+Early evening, or sunset, is the best time to grab a drink when temperatures are getting cooler and you get to see the colors of the sky change.

-During the day, Buža Bar is popular place for people to enjoy cocktails in between swimming in the ocean.
-It definitely has a louder and more family-friendly crowd during the day; I preferred the evening atmosphere.
+During the day, Buža Bar is popular place for people to enjoy cocktails in between dips in the ocean.
+It definitely has a louder and more family-friendly crowd during the day; I prefer the evening atmosphere.

 If I may make a recommendation — you should get a gin and tonic made with Opihr, a gloriously spicy gin with notes of cardamom, black pepper, cubeb berries, and coriander.
 I discovered this gin on my gin trip to the UK in 2014, and it can be hard to find, which makes it a perfect special occasion drink.